About Hazelnuts - Natures Native Power Plant

 Introducing the Locally Grown Hazelnut

 Tasty heart healthy hazelnuts are used in many food products desired by consumers and are chronically in short supply.
 People are surprised to learn that hazels are a native tree that grows locally in the wild.
 Yet, most all hazelnuts are sourced from either Oregon or Turkey.
 This informative sheet reviews why hazelnuts have not been grown locally and why Z’s Nutty Ridge LLC will now usher in this new profitable desired crop.
+We only sell clones of our best trees or seedlings from our best trees so supply is limited.

 “Hazelnuts are a new crop 96 years in the making”